-The sale of indulgences, which had been introduced during the Crusades, remained a major source of church income, especially that destined for Rome.
-The theology behind indulgences is rather complex and a subject we could spend considerable time on, but the upshot is this: Jesus & the saints have done far more good than they need for themselves & have lived lives that produce an excess of righteousness others can draw upon.
+The sale of indulgences, introduced during the Crusades, remained a major source of church income, especially that destined for Rome.
+The theology behind indulgences is rather complex and a subject we could spend considerable time on, but the upshot is this: Jesus and the saints have done far more good than they need for themselves and have lived lives that produce an excess of righteousness others can draw upon.
 The Church hierarchy, specifically the Pope and his agents, are able to open what’s called the “Treasury of Merit” all this excess goodness has gone in to, and assign it to less worthy individuals.
 So, in exchange for a meritorious work—like, making a pilgrimage, going on a Crusade, or making a financial contribution—the Church offered the sinner exemption from acts of penance.

 All too often, the peddlers of indulgences made them seem a sort of magic—as though a contribution automatically earned the one seeking it a reward, regardless of the condition of their soul.
 Sorrow for sin was conveniently overlooked.
 And some even implied you could buy permission to sin before committing it.
 All this deeply troubled Luther.

 So, armed with his new understanding of faith, he began to criticize the theology of indulgences in his sermons.
-He ramped things up in 1517 when the Dominican John Tetzel was preaching throughout Germany on behalf of a Vatican fund–raising campaign to complete the construction of St. Peter s basilica in Rome.
+He ramped things up in 1517 when the Dominican John Tetzel was preaching throughout Germany on behalf of a Vatican fund–raising campaign to complete the construction of St. Peter’s basilica in Rome.
 In exchange for a contribution, Tetzel boasted, he would provide donors with an indulgence that would even apply beyond the grave and free souls from purgatory.
 Tetzel was a clever sloganeer who understood the power of marketing.
 He came up with the catchy ditty – “As soon as the coin in the coffer rings, the soul from purgatory springs.”

 To Luther, Tetzel’s preaching was more than bad theology, it bordered on blasphemy.
-Irked by Tetzel’s fleecing of the common people & provoked by his studies in Scripture, Luther drew up 95 propositions for theological debate and on October 31st of 1517, following university custom, posted them on the Castle Church door at Wittenberg, which was the place people put public notices.
+Irked by Tetzel’s fleecing of the common people and provoked by his studies in Scripture, Luther drew up 95 propositions for theological debate and on October 31st of 1517, following university custom, posted them on the Castle Church door at Wittenberg, the place people put public notices.
 Among other things, Luther’s list argued that indulgences can’t remove guilt, do not apply to purgatory, and are harmful because they create a false sense of security.
 Little did anyone know that the spark had just been lit that fired the Reformation.

 Within a short time, Tetzel’s fellow Dominicans in Germany denounced Luther to Rome as guilty of preaching dangerous doctrines.
 A Vatican theologian issued a series of counter-theses to Luther’s list, claiming that anyone who criticized indulgences was guilty of heresy.

 At first, Luther was willing to accept a final verdict from Rome.
-But he quickly shifted to the position that his critics show him in Scriptural that he was wrong.
+But he quickly shifted to the position that his critics show him in Scripture that he was wrong.
 As his appeal to the Bible grew, he began to question the doctrine of purgatory.
 During an 8–day debate in 1519 with Church theologian John Eck at Leipzig, Luther said, “A council may sometimes err.
 Neither the Church nor the Pope can establish articles of faith.
 These must come from Scripture.”

 John Eck didn’t miss Luther’s spiritual resemblance to Jan Hus.
-After the Leipzig debate he asked Rome to declare Luther a heretic.
+After the Leipzig debate, he asked Rome to declare Luther a heretic.
 Luther put his case before the German people by publishing a series of pamphlets.
 In his Address to the Nobility of the German Nation, Martin called on the princes to correct abuses within the Church, to strip bishops and abbots of their wealth and worldly power, and to create a national, German Church.

-In his work titled, The Babylonian Captivity of the Church Luther spoke not to the Great Papal Schism of a century & a half before but how the doctrine of justification by faith had reformed, get this, his doctrine of the Church.
+In his work titled, The Babylonian Captivity of the Church Luther spoke not to the Papal Schism of a century and a half before but how the doctrine of justification by faith had reformed, get this, his doctrine of the Church.
 He argued that Rome’s sacramental system held Christians “captive.”
 He attacked the papacy for depriving individual Christians of their freedom to approach God directly by faith, without the mediation of priests.
 He said that in order for a sacrament to be valid, it had to be instituted by Christ and exclusively Christian.
 By these tests Luther could find no justification for five of the Roman Catholic sacraments.
 He retained only Baptism and the Lord’s Supper, and placed even these within a community of believing Christians, rather than in the hands of an exclusive priesthood.